-Similar to micron plated gold, it depends on the quality of electroplating.
-High quality electroplated gold uses a very thin and even coating which prevents oxygen from being able to reach deep into the metal and oxidize (rust) it – unlike low quality electroplated jewelry.
+Similar to micro plated gold, it depends on the quality of electroplating.
+High quality electroplated gold uses a very thin and even coating which prevents oxygen from being able to reach deep into the metal and oxidize (rust) it – unlike low quality electroplated jewelry pieces.

 HOW LONG DOES ELECTROPLATED JEWELRY LAST?

-To take care of your plated jewelry, avoid wearing it in water or exposing it to harsh chemicals.
-It is best to use soft cleaning cloth and wipe dry after each use.
-Place your piece in a plastic bag or airtight box when not using it.
+To take care of your electroplated pieces, avoid wearing them in water or exposing them to harsh chemicals.
+It is best to use a soft cleaning cloth and wipe dry after each use.
+Place your piece in a sealed poly bag or airtight box when not wearing it.